ibm-cloud-docs/openshift/openshift_ingress_roks4.md

           openssl base64 -in tls.key -out tls.key.base64
           ```
           {: pre}
        2. View the base-64 encoded value for your cert and key.
           ```
           cat tls.key.base64
           ```
           {: pre}

-    3. Create a Kubernetes secret for your certificate.
+    3. Create a Kubernetes secret for your certificate in the namespace where your app services are deployed.
          ```
-         oc create secret tls <secret_name> -n openshift-ingress --cert=<tls.crt> --key=<tls.key>
+         oc create secret tls <secret_name> -n <namespace> --cert=<tls.crt> --key=<tls.key>
          ```
          {: pre}
-         Make sure that you do not create the secret with the same name as the IBM-provided Ingress secret.
-You can get the name of the IBM-provided Ingress secret by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
+         Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
          {: note}

-3. Create a custom Ingress controller.
-You must specify your custom domain and secret in a new Ingress controller because the settings for the default Ingress controller cannot be changed.
-    1. Create an Ingress controller configuration file.
-        ```yaml
-        apiVersion: operator.openshift.io/v1
-        kind: IngressController
-        metadata:
-          name: custom-ingress-controller
-        spec:
-          domain: <custom_domain>
-          defaultCertificate: <custom_TLS_secret_name>
-        ```
-        {: codeblock}

-        When you specify your custom secret in this Ingress controller configuration, the TLS certificate is applied to all apps that you register with this custom domain.
-If you want to apply the TLS certificate to only certain apps, specify the secret only in the Ingress resource files for those apps, and do not specify the secret in this Ingress controller configuration.
-        {: tip}
-    2. Create the Ingress controller in your cluster.
-      ```
-      oc create -f custom-ingress-controller.yaml -n openshift-ingress-operator
-      ```
-      {: pre}

-After you create the Ingress controller, a router is automatically created and deployed based on the Ingress controller settings.

 ### Step 3: Create the Ingress resource
 {: #ingress-roks4-public-3}